As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Gold and fool’s gold (pyrite) are very similar-looking minerals.
 Do you know that the streak test can differentiate them in a flash?
 It’s just one small example.
 We have something more to impress you.
 Further, we will discuss what is needed to conduct a streak test and what minerals are the most suitable for identification.

-If you are interested in checking out a simple but helpful mineral streak test kit, you can find it by clicking here (Amazon link).
+If you want to check out a simple but helpful mineral streak test kit, you can find it here (Amazon link).

 What Does Mineral Streak Mean?